 Participating in the NF1GP

-To participate, individuals are asked to give a 5 mL (about a teaspoon) blood sample and to fill out a short questionnaire.
+To participate, individuals are asked to give a 5 mL (about a teaspoon) blood or saliva sample and to fill out a short questionnaire.
 The information gathered from the questionnaire and medical record (if available) is then linked to the participant’s DNA on a secure server at Washington University School of Medicine.